 You also need to know which foods to avoid in pregnancy.

 Vegetarian, vegan and special diets in pregnancy

 A varied and balanced vegetarian diet should give enough nutrients for you and your baby during pregnancy.
-However, you might find it hard to get enough iron and vitamin B12.
+However, you might find it more difficult to get enough iron and vitamin B12.
 Talk to your midwife or doctor about how to make sure you are getting enough of these important nutrients.

 Healthy Start vitamins

-You may be eligible for the Healthy Start scheme provides vouchers to pregnant women who qualify and families who qualify.
+You may be eligible for the Healthy Start scheme provides vouchers to pregnant women and families who qualify.
 The vouchers can be used to buy milk and plain fresh and frozen vegetables at local shops.
 You'll also get coupons that can be exchanged for free vitamins locally.

 If you're not on the Healthy Start scheme, some NHS organisations still offer the vitamins for free or sell them – ask your midwife about local arrangements.